koenderks/aRtsy/README.md

 - Change the color of the square,
 - Move forward one square.

-You can use the `paint_turmite()` function to make your own unique painting in this style.
+You can use the `paint_turmite()` function to make your own unique painting with this algorithm.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/master/png/turmites/2021-03-06.png' width='270' height='270'>